Azure-Samples/ms-identity-ciam-javascript-tutorial/2-Authorization/3-call-api-node-daemon/README.md

 >
 > If that's the case, you'll need enable [cross-origin resource sharing (CORS)](https://developer.mozilla.org/docs/Web/HTTP/CORS) for you web API.
 Follow the steps below to do this:
 >
-> * Go to [Azure portal](https://portal.azure.com), and locate the web API project that you've deployed to App Service.
+> * Go to [Microsoft Entra admin center](https://entra.microsoft.com/), and locate the web API project that you've deployed to App Service.
 > * On the API blade, select **CORS**.
 Check the box **Enable Access-Control-Allow-Credentials**.
 > * Under **Allowed origins**, add the URL of your published web app **that will call this web API**.